Psychology imagery with brain lit up by setting sun

 In developmental psychology, you focus on the psychological and social changes that occur throughout the lifespan, from infancy to old age.
 It’s a core field of study within psychology and is often included in undergraduate and graduate psychology programs.

 Developmental psychology helps us understand how people change and grow over time.
-Moreover, we gain insight into how these processes are influenced by environmental, cultural, and biological factors.
+We gain insight into how these processes are influenced by environmental, cultural, and biological factors.
+Study topics include cognitive development, social development, personality development, and emotional development.
+Research methods include laboratory experiments, observations, and surveys.

 Educational Psychology